 Let students answer each others’ questions.
 Leave Q&A boards up all term to avoid repeated questions and help students share information in one place.

-Adding annotations to content promotes peer-to-peer learning, richer instructor feedback, and deeper engagement with course material.
+Adding annotations to PDFs, video and images promotes peer-to-peer learning, richer instructor feedback, and deeper engagement with course material.

 Pull students into the conversation by tagging them directly.
 Students and instructors have the ability to tag anybody in the class.